Chapter 13 Bankruptcy

-- Call for free phone or in-office consultation to determine that Chapter 13 Bankruptcy is best for you.
+- Call the Law Offices of Dax J. Miller for a free phone or in-office consultation to determine if Chapter 13 Bankruptcy is best for you.

 - We then file your case which creates a federal injunction against the collection of most types of debts.
-This usually stops all debt collection phone calls, collection letters, negative reporting to your credit and most lawsuits (exceptions apply).
+This usually stops all debt collection phone calls, collection letters, negative reporting to your credit and most lawsuits although some exceptions may apply.

-- In the case of Chapter 13, the federal injunction may also stop garnishments, vehicle repossessions, and foreclosure on your home.
+- In the case of Chapter 13 bankruptcy, the federal injunction may also stop garnishments, vehicle repossessions, and foreclosure on your home.

-- Approximately one month after filing, you have one hearing that you attend with us.
+- Approximately one month after filing for Chapter 13 bankruptcy, you will have a hearing that you attend with us.
 There is no judge and no jury.
 It is not even in a courtroom and most hearings last less than five minutes.
-This is where the Chapter 13 Bankruptcy Trustee comments on your Plan regarding whether he or she will recommend approval to the Court.
+This is where the Chapter 13 Bankruptcy Trustee comments on your plan regarding whether he or she will recommend approval to the court.

 Completing your Indiana Chapter 13 Bankruptcy

-- Then, you make your regular monthly payments to the Indiana Chapter 13 Bankruptcy Trustee until you have completed your Plan.
+- You will then make your regular monthly payments to the Indiana Chapter 13 Bankruptcy Trustee until you have completed your plan.

 - If you are in the market for a new home and do not have a 20% down payment, you actually have greater options during and after a Chapter 13 Bankruptcy than you do with Chapter 7 Bankruptcy.
 With Chapter 7 Bankruptcy, you must wait two years from the date of discharge to qualify for the FHA home loan.
 However, the FHA program then requires you only put down 3.5%!

 - With Chapter 13 Bankruptcy, the FHA is much more lenient and they typically consider the following elements: